floragunncom/search-guard-docs/_content/_docs_rest_api/restapi_api_internalusers.md

 ]
 ```

-## Changing the internal user's password
+## Changing the internal user password

 The password of internal users can easily be updated either via the Kibana dashboard in `Home -> Internal Users -> Update User` or via REST